-The Guild Church of St Katharine Cree is a church for all workers in the heart of the City of London.
+The Guild Church of St Katharine Cree is a church for workers in the heart of the City of London.
 A church has stood on this site since 1280, serving the residents and workers of the neighbourhood around today's Leadenhall Street.

 Seventy years ago, in 1952, St Katharine Cree was designated a Guild Church - it does not have a parish - and asked by the Bishop of London to concentrate its ministry on workers, especially at the time 'industrial' workers.